kevinsea/Insight-Wiki-Stage/Lists of Objects as Parameters.md

 The list of objects is automatically mapped to the table-valued-parameter.

-This works because SQL server is kind enough to tell us the number and type of the parameters for the stored procedure.
+This works because the database is kind enough to tell us the number and type of the parameters for the stored procedure.
 Are ya diggin' stored procedures yet?

 ## Sending a List of Objects to SQL Text ##

 If you don't have a stored procedure, you can still use table-valued parameters.

 Since we don't have any meta-data on your query, Insight will look for a table type with the same name as the contents of the list.